mugenzi93/Deep_Health/README.md

   - to run statistical/hypothesis tests (t-test, chi-square test, f-test, anova, ...) to have a quantitative feel about the significance of the variable with respect to the target variable.
   - Identify techniques to be used in order to reduce the dimension if necessary (Principal Component Analysis - PCA, Linear Discriminant Analysis - LDA, Singular value decomposition - SVD, factor analysis, ...)

 6. **Modeling**.
 This is where the magic starts.
 Having seen the distributions, correlations, significance of variable and dimension of the data, it should become easier to decide which models to build.
 There is no rule to follow but I can say that it all comes with experience.
 The more models you build the easier it gets.
-Here, I will list common things which are done is this stage
+Here, I will list common things which are done at is this stage
   - reduce dimension
   - split data into train/test/validation
   - train, tune, optimize hyper-parameters for the model